mega-international/app-idcard/docs/readme.md

 ## Application Search

 To search for an application, start typing some characters in the search field.
-Those characters will be searched in the name, code, or comment of all applications if the repository.
+Those characters will be searched in the name, code, or comment of all applications in the repository.

 ![Application Search](images/QSG-SearchPageApplication.png)